centrifugal/centrifugo/docs/content/faq.md

 ### Is there a way to use single connection to Centrifugo from different browser tabs?

-If underlying transport is HTTP-based and you use HTTP/2 then this will work automatically.
-In case of websocket connection there is a way to do this using `SharedWorker` object though we have no support to work this way in our Javascript library.
+If underlying transport is HTTP-based, and you use HTTP/2 then this will work automatically.
+For WebSocket each browser tab creates new connection.

 ### What if I need to send push notifications to mobile or web applications?